-Are you planning a visit to Madame Tussauds London?
-For over 130 years, the famous waxworks museum has been wowing crowds at its central location, giving tourists the chance to pose next to everyone from Ed Sheeran to the Queen.
+Are you looking to book tickets to visit Madame Tussauds London?
+For over 130 years, the famous waxworks museum has been wowing crowds in central London, giving tourists the chance to pose next to everyone from Ed Sheeran to the Queen.

 Now it’s your turn to get close to a few famous faces at Madame Tussauds.
 Discount tickets to this star-studded attraction can be yours when you browse the selection we have to offer.
 Take a look today to find the best deal for your trip.

 Madame Tussauds London is a wax museum located in Marylebone that’s filled with replicas of celebrities from the world of TV and film, sport and royalty, as well as politicians and musicians.
 Each year, 2.5 million tourists head to this corner of the capital to be pictured next to their idols and, with waxworks being added and updated annually, there is always something new to see if you’re a repeat visitor.

 Over the last few years, Dua Lipa, Ariana Grande, Eddie Redmayne and Meghan Markle have all been immortalised in wax.
 As well as being able to see these latest updates when you choose our discount Madame Tussauds tickets, we offer deals on popular experiences at this museum, such as afternoon tea with the Queen.

 What else is there to see at Madame Tussauds London?